0

 -William James

 A big part of what you realize is that the things that are poisoning mother Earth are also poisoning you.
-The pesticides, the plastics, the preservatives, and all the rest.
+The pesticides, the plastics, the preservatives, and all the rest pollute our bodies as much as they pollute the environment.

 The Ripple Effect

-We fund the business owners, millionaires, and billionaires who actually want to create a better world for tomorrow.
+We like to help fund the business owners who actually want to create a better world for tomorrow.
 Supplying yourself with sustainably harvested, and crafted foods is a great way to really improve yourself, and your environment at the same time.

 Having your own chickens or your own garden cuts out the middleman, and decentralizes a part of your food supply.
-Buying local produce and foods benefits your immediate environment and it benefits you.
+Buying local produce and foods benefits your immediate environment and it benefits your health as well.

 Especially when those businesses are environmentally responsible, we are really investing in our personal health, and the long term health of the planet.
 We also have a responsibility to maintain our ancient cultural wisdom like farming and cooking.